ragdoll/Container/README.md

 })
 ```

-When we try to get the binding above, the container will automatically call the function and return the return-value from the function call.
+When we try to get the binding above, the container will automatically call the function and return the return value from the function call.

 ```go
 c.Get("stuff") // nonsense